 Bear Crunch

-Here’s another great oblique exercise that you can do without equipment.
+Here’s another great oblique muscle workout that you can do without equipment.
 Put yourself in a tabletop position to begin.
 This is where your hands and toes are planted on the ground with your knees underneath your hips and slightly elevated from the ground.

 From this position, rotate your right knee underneath your body and lift your left arm from the ground.
 When you’ve fully rotated to your side, touch your knee to your elbow.
 Afterwards, return back to the starting position and repeat this movement with your opposite leg and arm.